Figure 2Full-size Image(128 Kb)

 Figure 12Full-size Image(36 Kb)

 Video and photography ground-truthing of the California State Waters is also currently underway.
-Please check the Progress page for the lastest information.
+Please check the Progress page for the lastest information, and visit the CSMP Video and Photography Portal.

 Video, photographs, and real-time observations of sea floor geology and biological cover recorded from a towed camera sled help develop and varify derivative products based on the swath bathymetry and backscatter data.